gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 ## Scrolling

 The NES Picture Processor supports scrolling background graphics.
-Video memory contains a grid of tiles 2x2 times the size of the screen.
+In video memory, the background graphics are stored as a 2D grid of tiles, covering an area twice the width and twice the height of the screen.
 The screen displays a screen-sized window into this grid, and the position of the window can be finely controlled.
 Gradually moving the visible window within the grid produces a smooth scrolling effect.